saabismi/win10bloatrm/README.md

 1. Press the Windows button on your keyboard and type "POWERSHELL" to the search box.
 In the results, right click "Windows Powershell" and select "Run as administrator"
    Now you should have a blue command line window open.
 Paste the following command to the text field and then press enter: Set-ExecutionPolicy Bypass
+   Answer Y as in YES when asked and when the command has run successfully, close the window.

 2. Open powershelladmin.reg - this adds "Run with PowerShell (Admin)" to your context menu Click "YES" in the UAC prompt and then "YES" and "OK" in the registry editor windows.